MokuDev/docurip/README.md

 ## Why docurip?

 If your goal is LLM training, fine-tuning, or RAG, **raw HTML is your enemy.
 Clean Markdown is your secret weapon.**

+### The Scraper's Nightmare
+- **Fragile Custom Scrapers:** Spending hours writing custom scripts, handling rate limits, and battling pagination just to read a docs site.
+- **Boilerplate Token Waste:** Wasting up to 90% of your context window and API billing on header links, navbars, sidebars, and footer scripts.
+- **Ruined RAG Quality:** Standard text splitters break code blocks and ignore header hierarchy, ruining your vector retrieval accuracy.
+- **Privacy Violations:** Sending local files or internal documentation to third-party cloud scrapers just to get clean text back.

+### The Savior
+**Docurip solves this once and for all.** It's a native desktop application that crawls entire documentation websites, extracts only the semantic content, and converts it into structured, RAG-ready Markdown—all locally, in seconds, and completely free.
+No SaaS fees, no API keys, and no data leaks.

 ```
 RAW HTML        12,000 tokens/page   ████████████████████  100%